TsungTseTu122/CloudComputing--MovieLens-Big-Data-Analytics-on-the-Cloud/README.md

 # CloudComputing--MovieLens-Big-Data-Analytics-on-the-Cloud

+## Demo

+Watch a short walkthrough of the UI and API:

+- Demo video: docs/demo.mp4 (replace this link with your hosted video or GIF)
+- Quick highlights:
+  - Dataset switch to MovieLens 32M with one command
+  - API + Swagger and a Netflix‑style web UI at `/ui`
+  - Polished user picker, genre tags, year presets, and instant rendering

 ## Overview
 This project analyzes the MovieLens dataset using PySpark, Hadoop HDFS, and Docker to perform clustering, classification, and association rule mining on user-movie interactions.
 The system runs in a containerized cloud environment with Spark clusters, enabling scalable big data processing.